wavemaker/docs/learn/app-development/services/creating-backend-services.md

 [![](/learn/assets/sevice_var_lifecycle.png)](/learn/assets/sevice_var_lifecycle.png)

-1. A user invokes the variable call through an action like click on a button.
+1. A user invokes the variable call through an action.
+For example, click a button.
 2. An event is emitted and event controller watches over the event.
 3. Event controller requests the variable information from the base service.
 4. Event controller calls the update method on the “Variable” service.